Lieutenant Kijé: Film

 The story was made into the 1934 film Lieutenant Kijé, directed by Aleksandr Faintsimmer, which is now remembered primarily for its soundtrack, the first instance of the composer Prokofiev's "new simplicity".

 Parody

 The story is often parodied in fictional works making fun of bureaucracies, most famously in the form of the M*A*S*H episode "Tuttle", featuring a fictional captain of similar provenance.

 Spelling

 The conventional romanization of the title is Kizhé (Киже).
-The usual spelling Kijé corresponds to correct pronunciation in French (IPA: ⟨ʑ⟩), but in many other languages, such as English, German and Spanish, this French spelling often leads to mispronunciation.
-The Ж sound is a voiced "sh", and sounds like the s in "measure" when said by a speaker of American English.
-(The Russian actor Igor' Zhizhikin (Игорь Жижикин) also uses the French transliteration, Jijikine, for his name, leading to similar mispronunciation.)
+The usual spelling Kijé corresponds to French pronunciation (IPA: ⟨ʑ⟩), but in many other languages, such as English, German and Spanish, this French spelling often leads to mispronunciation.
+The Ж sound is a voiced "sh", and sounds like the s in "measure" when said by a speaker of English.
+(The Russian actor Igor Zhizhikin (Игорь Жижикин) also uses the French transliteration, Jijikine, for his name, leading to similar mispronunciation.)